 It’s important to talk about what happens when you fail and how to decide when it’s time to move on or when the failure is just one bump in a long road to success.

-UPDATE 9/1/2018: I wrote a much more comprehensive guide to successfully navigating the SAG process, including detailed coverage of the brand-new SAG short project agreement, a detailed checklist for keeping track of the entire SAG process, and much more.
-It’s written specifically for low-budget indie producers and you should check it out here.
+I wrote a more comprehensive guide to SAG for indie producers, with an explanation of the new SAG short project agreement, plus a detailed checklist for keeping track of the entire SAG process.

 This post is based on my personal experience dealing with SAG-AFTRA’s Chicago local.
 Most of the information I got from attending a seminar for producers, run by Kathy Byrne, Director of TV/Theatrical here in Chicago, and from actually going through the process while making The Deadline.